How To Simplify the Online Registration Process (Especially on Mobile)

 However, these platforms were often designed primarily for desktop use.
 On smartphones, these desktop-optimized forms are not designed for a seamless registration experience.
 Users have to scroll through long lists of options, ages, locations, and dates, which is both confusing and frustrating.

-Desktop registration form with many options, difficult for mobile users
+simplify the online registration process: Desktop registration form with many options, difficult for mobile users

 Many users find it easier to wait and complete registration on a desktop rather than on their phones.
 This created a disconnect with the growing expectation for mobile convenience.